 Scoil Éanna opened its doors for the first time on 1st September 2003 as an amalgamation of Scoil Bhríde Girls’ School and St. Patrick’s Boys’ School.
 Both of these schools had shared the one campus since opening in 1975 as two separate schools.
-Now the first time in over 30 years the boys and girls in the Ballybay area could be educated in a coeducational, inclusive school with a Roman Catholic ethos.
+For the first time in over 30 years the boys and girls in the Ballybay area could be educated in a coeducational, inclusive school.

 The amalgamation marked the beginning of a bright new beginning for our school.
 Since then our school has grown from strength to strength.
-Over the past few years we have completed major works to our school which has seen our electrical, plumbing and heating systems upgraded to a very high specification.
+Over the years since we have completed major works to our school which has seen our electrical, plumbing and heating systems upgraded to a very high specification.
 We have also had our flat roof replaced with a new pitched roof.
 These works were all grant- funded by the Department of Education and skills.
-We are currently fundraising to upgrade our playground facilities.
+The school playgrounds have also been upgraded.

-At present we have a teaching staff of 14 (see staff list).
-We have 8 mainstream class teachers and 5 learning support teachers.
-We also have a full-time secretary, 2 special needs assistants, a cleaner and a caretaker.
-Our facilities consist of eight mainstream classrooms, a fully-equipped computer suite, a meeting room, two offices, a first-aid room and a staffroom.
+At present we have a teaching staff of 18 (see staff list).
+We have 9 mainstream class teachers, 4 special education teachers and 3 panel supply teachers .
+We also have a full-time secretary, 3 special needs assistants, a cleaner and a caretaker.
+Our facilities consist of nine mainstream classrooms, a meeting room, two offices, a first-aid room and a staff room.
 Our main hall provides a venue for school celebrations, assembly and also games and PE lessons.
 All of our mainstream classrooms are equipped with interactive whiteboards.
 We have three playground areas designated to different class groupings.
 We also have an outdoor classroom.

 - Telephone: 042 9741172